ohthreesixtyfive/power-office/README.md

 ## Minimum Path to Use

+Here in GitHub
+- Copy the entirety of [scope_definition.json](https://github.com/ohthreesixtyfive/poweroffice/blob/main/scope_definition.json) to your clipboard.

 In Power Automate
-- Copy scope_definition.json to your clipboard.
 - In Power Automate/Flow, click '+ New step'.
 - Select 'My clipboard'.
 - Press [Ctrl] + 'V' to make the Scope available in Microsoft Flow.